 Finance & Accounting

-What we do in the Finance Department for you, our Member:
+What does the NRRA Finance Department do for you, our Member?

-NRRA's payment and invoicing schedule happens every two weeks
+- NRRA's payment and invoicing schedule occurs every two weeks

-We offer both paper checks and direct deposit payments.
-You can request to have your checks mailed or have payments made electronically via ACH/Direct Deposit by clicking here:
+- We offer both paper checks and direct deposit payments.
+You can request to have your checks mailed or have payments made electronically via ACH/Direct Deposit.

 What is a fuel surcharge?